 3- Increase your resistance and speed until you reach your comfortable exercise pace.
 Keep your resistance workload at a “not too difficult” challenging point, otherwise adjust it as appropriate for you.
 You should be breathing heavily and sweating but still capable of carrying on a conversation.
 Maintain this pace all throughout your workout and end with a less strenuous five-minute cool-down.

 4- When cycling, always try to exercise good form.
 Adjust everything to your comfort and advantage, such as the seat, and backrest.
 Hold the handlebars firmly, or the handles at the seat bottom when exercising.
 Push forcefully with either leg to move the crank arms until you achieve a regular and steady cycling motion.

-5- Exercise just long enough to achieve a desired effect.
+5- Exercise just long enough to achieve the desired effect.
 Don’t over-exercise.
 Professionals recommend not more than 90 minutes of weight loss exercise and 30 minutes of cardiovascular exercise for health benefits.

 6- Do some interval training on your bike for variety constantly increasing your speed and resistance after your warm-up (up to 80% maximum effort for about 30 seconds).
 Decrease the effort to 50% for 60 seconds, alternating for about 30 minutes.
 Finish with a light cool-down (about 5 minutes).

 Recumbent bikes are now experiencing high demand particularly because of their advantages, like the fact that these bikes seldom give the impression of a work-out when you ride it.
 It’s not surprising, given the results you can see with a good recumbent bike exercise or workout plan.

 You can literally look comfortable as you lounge back and pedal which actually provides a relaxing sensation.

 You can even watch TV or your favorite movie while working out.